phat-sumo/cs5030-project/README.md

   * For each pixel in the image, starting at the beginning of this process's slice and ending at the end of this process's slice, perform the Bresenham line test as above for the surrounding pixels within a 100 pixel radius.
 * On rank 0:
   * Collect all of the worker processes' output slices and combine them into an output array.
+  * Write the output array to a file.

+## distributed-gpu

+Psuedocode:

+* On rank 0: Read the image from a file.
+* On rank 0: Create `comm_size` equal slices of the image.
+  * To this range, add enough surrounding pixels on either side so that the 100 pixel radius for all pixels is satisfied; this will be `width * 100 + 100` pixels.
+  * Distribute these slices to each MPI process.
+* On each MPI process:
+  * Allocate CUDA variables to store the map slice and output.
+  * Copy the map slice from host memory into cuda memory.
+  * Call the cuda_bresenham kernel to compute the elevation results for the dataset.
+  * Copy the computed output from cuda memory into host memory.
+* On rank 0:
+  * Collect all of the worker processes' output slices and combine them into an output array.